 There is a reason why the word “Action” appears in this – we use cycles of research, the kinds of cycles that anyone working in innovation, agile or design thinking will be familiar with.
 We act, observe & reflect, adapt and plan for the next cycle.

 Because the subjective life is so relevant to this kind of research, we need to go past the logical and literal to work out what is really going on.
-This is the bit I love the most – we can use all sorts of tools to discover – dialogue, storytelling, art, journaling, connecting in nature.
+This is the bit I love the most – we can use all sorts of tools to discover – dialogue, storytelling, art, pottery, journaling, connecting in nature.
 And we pay attention to more than what our minds are telling us – we attend to our emotions and bodies too – all of this, is data when exploring the subjective.

 I started off exploring how one becomes a better change practitioner and it very quickly turned into how do I become one – where better to start in an exploration of the subjective in organisations with my own subjective experience and patterns!
 I have found myself drawn into lots of unexpected themes, such as;